KasperKnop/WEB2/08 Assignment 2/README.md

 **Handin instructions:**

 -   Your App must be hosted on Github Pages.
 Follow [this guide](https://vite.dev/guide/static-deploy#github-pages) for instructions on how to deploy your React App.
--   On itslearning, send the link to your App hosted on GitHub Pages.
+-   On itslearning, hand in the link to your App hosted on GitHub Pages.

 The assignment can be developed alone or in groups of 2-4 and is evaluated on an approved/not approved basis.
 It must be approved in order to attend the course exam.